Department of Management and Marketing

 MGMT 5085.
 Special Topic.
 1-3 Hours.

-This course is designed to provide graduate students exposure to current Management topics and concepts in a course setting.
-Variable Credit (1-3).
-Course Equivalents: MGMT 5385 .
+Students explore new management topics and concepts in a structured course setting.
+Variable credit (1-3).
+Course Equivalents: MGMT 5385

 MGMT 5335.
 Services Management and Marketing.
 3 Hours.